AyushShrivstava/SpiroMask_DIY/readme.md

    - **Visualise_Waveforms.ipynb**: Visualizes the raw waveforms of the audio files in the time domain.
    - **Visualise_Bandpass.ipynb**: Visualizes the bandpass filtered waveforms of the audio files.
    - **Visualise_Envelope.ipynb**: Visualizes the envelope of the bandpass filtered audio files.
-   - **Visualise_Autoclipping.ipynb**: Visualizes the autoclipping of the bandpass filtered audio files, helping identify the start and end of breath.
+   - **Visualise_Audioclipping.ipynb**: Visualizes the Audioclipping of the bandpass filtered audio files, helping identify the start and end of breath.
    - **Visualise_Spectrogram.ipynb**: Visualizes the spectrogram of the audio files before and after applying the bandpass filter.
 Spectrograms are plotted in the frequency domain.

 3. **Feature_Engineering**: This folder contains the Jupyter Notebook `Feature_Extractor.ipynb`, which provides a feature extraction pipeline specifically designed for analyzing audio data captured by the SpiroMask.
 The notebook facilitates the extraction of various features from the SpiroMask audio signals, enabling in-depth analysis of respiratory patterns and estimation of lung health.